MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 	6. Relationships Y and X
 	7. Interactions
 	8. Independence of Y
-D. Specify the statistical model that you intend to use, and why.

 ### Timeline and Submission

 **Part 2 is due by the end of week 8**

-The deliverables for Part 2 should be organized as follows:

-* A properly-organized R project folder with separate subfolders for analysis code, data, output, etc.
-* A document that includes everything, including plots and relevant R output.
-You should both show the direct output from R, and interpret it in your own words
-* A separate .R script that includes all necessary code to conduct the data exploration

-While it is not a requirement, I encourage you to use R Markdown for this assignment, so that diagnostic plots can be embedded directly with the text.
-See: [https://mifisheriesscience.github.io/courses/6002Data/6002Week3/](https://mifisheriesscience.github.io/courses/6002Data/6002Week3/)
+The deliverable for Part 2 is a rendered markdown document, as a PDF or HTML file. **In addition** you must submit an file visualizing your study design.
+I recommend Powerpoint for this.

+If you are unfamiliar with Markdown: [https://mifisheriesscience.github.io/courses/6002Data/6002Week3/](https://mifisheriesscience.github.io/courses/6002Data/6002Week3/)

+Note that I have enclosed a template in the /Part2 subfolder that will get you started.

 ### Grading

+Rubric contained on Teams.
+The following will be assessed:

-* Biological hypotheses are clearly stated and sensible, given data: /3
+* Biological hypothesis is clearly stated and sensible, given data
-* Experimental design is **clearly visualized with a diagram**, including any nested structure: /3
+* Experimental design is **clearly visualized with a diagram**, including any nested structure.
-* Steps 1-8: /3 each.
+* Steps 1-8 will each be assessed too.
 Note that many of these steps should include a plot.
-(1 mark for the plot, 2 for the explanation).

-Specifying your intended statistical model:

-* Model is identified and explained: /6

-Model specification should include:

-* The distribution of the response variable (e.g. Normal, Poisson, etc) /1
-* The link function /1
-* The predictor function /4

-Total: /36
+The rendered Markdown file should, for each step, show your R code, the output, and your interpretation.

 ## Part 3: Conducting and Reporting the Analysis